-The University of Salamanca has set the entry requirements to these three Masters with a view to selecting highly qualified candidates.
+The University of Salamanca has set the entry requirements to the Master programs with a view to selecting highly qualified candidates.
 The requirements are as follow:

 - An undergraduate degree in areas that match and/or provide an adequate background for the selected concentration.

 - A satisfactory level of mastering of the English language is required.
-If the candidate’s undergraduate training has not been in English or if his/her mother tongue is not English, the University of Salamanca will require an English as a Foreign Language Test.
-If the applicant belongs to a partner institution of our Global and International Studies Program, that institution is responsible for testing the candidate’s English proficiency.
+If the candidate’s undergraduate training has not been in English or if his/her mother tongue is not English, the University of Salamanca may require an English as a Foreign Language Test.
+If the applicant belongs to a partner institution of our Global and International Studies Program, that institution is responsible fortesting the candidate’s English proficiency.

-- circumstances under which referee has known the student.
+- circumstances under which the referee has known the student.

 - the referee’s evaluation of the student’s overall intellectual ability (e.g., analytical power, critical facility, theoretical skills); independence of thought (e.g., insight, imagination, creativity); effectiveness of communication, oral and written; motivation, persistence, self-discipline, thoroughness, etc., and

 - the referee’s assessment of the student’s long run, overall probable contribution.

 - the referee should send the letters directly to our Graduate Advisor at email@example.com or at firstname.lastname@example.org.

 - Student Visas: To be processed by the Spanish Consulate after receiving a letter of acceptance from the University of Salamanca.

 - Professor Fernando López-Alves